Bonus Antlerless Deer

 The fundamental approach to controlling white-tailed deer populations is to harvest female deer.
 Hunters have the opportunity to help in this management effort by participating in the bonus antlerless program.

-Bonus antlerless county quotas have been set for the 2015 Indiana deer hunting season, with quotas being reduced in eight counties and increased in one.
+Bonus antlerless county quotas have been set for the 2016-17 Indiana deer hunting season, with quotas being reduced in five counties and increased in two.

-As a result, fewer counties (60) will be included in the special antlerless season than in 2014 (63 counties).
+As a result, 59 counties are open for the special antlerless season (Dec.
+26 through Jan.
+1), one less than a year ago.
 Only counties with a quota of 4 or above are eligible for the special antlerless season.

 In addition to the basic bag limits, hunters can purchase bonus licenses to take additional antlerless deer.
 No more than one deer can be taken per bonus antlerless license.
 Bonus antlerless licenses can be used in any season, except the Reduction Zone Season, using the equipment that is legal for that season.
 Antlerless deer harvested with the deer license bundle can be used toward the bag limit for bonus antlerless deer in that county as well as the archery, muzzleloader, special antlerless-only bag limits.
 If used toward the bonus antlerless deer county quota, the county quota applies.

 Bonus licenses may be used in any county, but you may not take more than the county quota for bonus antlerless deer in any specific county.
 The map on the right indicates county quotas for bonus antlerless deer.
 The quota indicates the number of antlerless deer that can be taken with bonus antlerless licenses in that county.
 No more than one deer can be taken per bonus antlerless license.

 There is no statewide bonus antlerless limit.
 You may take as many bonus antlerless deer as you desire as long as the county bonus antlerless bag limits and other deer regulations are followed.

-Determining bonus antlerless quotas is based on a variety of factors – crop damage reports, deer-vehicle collisions, deer-vehicle collisions per billion miles driven, and landowner and hunter surveys that measure individual satisfaction level with deer numbers per county.
+Determining bonus antlerless quotas is based on a variety of factors – hunter harvest trend data, crop damage reports, deer-vehicle collisions, deer-vehicle collisions per billion miles driven, and landowner and hunter surveys that measure individual satisfaction level with deer numbers per county.

 Data collection starts right after each season’s deer harvest numbers are tabulated.